marexandre/sf/README.md

 Before testing the prototype:
 - **Header and Footer were added so the forum feels more like a Strava site, they don't function fully as the originals on [Strava.com](https://www.strava.com/dashboard)**

-- **Please use [Chrome device mode](https://developers.google.com/web/tools/setup/device-testing/devtools-emulator?hl=en) to test the prototype on mobile**
+- **For mobile/tablet testing please use actual iPhone/iPad or on your mac use [Chrome device mode](https://developers.google.com/web/tools/setup/device-testing/devtools-emulator?hl=en)**

 ## Design